 Unfortunately, the latter group has given legitimate investors a bad rap.
-Many of them fill neighborhoods with “We buy houses for cash” signs and disappear almost as quickly as they appeared.
+Many fill neighborhoods with “We buy houses for cash” signs and disappear almost as quickly as they appeared.

 If you’re considering selling your home fast and in cash, be sure to deal with a buyer who won’t go away.
-It is important to be aware that when it is time to close, they will be there with the money and will not leave you waiting.
+It is important to know that when it is time to close, they will be there with the money and will not leave you waiting.

-Verify that they are a real company and that they have references.
+Verify that they are an honest company and that they have references.
 People who have sold properties to them are the best source of information.
 Every company must have a business history and be legitimately established as Better Off Home Buyers.